 Whereas, the capital loss is one which is related to some capital asset of the business.

 It is very difficult to distinguish between a capital loss and a revenue loss on the basis of certain principles.
 On the basis of court judgements, following decisions have become distinguishing points

-- Loss due to withdrawal of money from bank.
-Once the amount is deposited in bank and then it is withdrawn by an employee and is misappropiated, it is capital loss.
+Loss due to withdrawal of money from bank.
+Once the amount is deposited in bank and then it is withdrawn by an employee and is misappropriated, it is capital loss.

-- Loss due to Theft by an employee. : Loss occuring due to theft or embezzlement or misappropriation committeed by an employee is revenue loss.
+Loss due to Theft by an employee. : Loss occurring due to theft or embezzlement or misappropriation committed by an employee is revenue loss.